slbailey/Retrovue/docs/domain/SchedulePlan.md

 ## Lifecycle and Referential Integrity

 - `is_active=false` archives the plan: ScheduleService excludes the plan from schedule generation.
 Existing Zones and Patterns remain but are ignored.
-- Hard delete is only permitted when no dependent rows exist (e.g., Zone, Pattern, BroadcastScheduleDay).
+- Hard delete is only permitted when no dependent rows exist (e.g., Zone, Pattern, ScheduleDay).
 When dependencies exist, prefer archival (`is_active=false`).
-- The dependency preflight MUST cover: Zone, Pattern, BroadcastScheduleDay, and any EPG/playlog references that depend on the plan.
+- The dependency preflight MUST cover: Zone, Pattern, ScheduleDay, and any EPG/playlog references that depend on the plan.

 ## Operator Workflows